Governance

 - Correct schema usage

-- Valid cryptographic signatures
+- Valid cryptographic signatures (on attestations and receipts)

 - Invariant-preserving behavior